coala/aspect-docs/Root/Smell/ClassSmell/README.rst

 Importance
 ==========

-These classes (the classes containing code smells) should be refactored for better readability and maintainability of your source code.
+These classes should be refactored for better readability and maintainability of your source code.

 How to fix this
 ==========

-When a class is wearing too many (functional) hats, think about splitting it up:
+When a class is wearing too many (functional) hats (too large classes), you should probably think about splitting it up:

 * Extract class
 * Extract subclass
 * Extract interface